 Practice Good Sleep Hygiene

 Your sleep space can have some bearing on your resting state.
 Ideally, bedrooms should be cool, dark and quiet.
 Temperatures in the 60s to low 70s are considered best.
 Remove or turn off light sources like TVs, VCRs, and alarm clocks, and consider light blocking shades if you live in an urban area or sleep past sunrise.
-White noise machines or earplugs can be helpful for drowning out bothersome noise.
+Earplugs can be helpful for drowning out bothersome noise.

 In terms of habits, keeping a regular bedtime and waketime throughout the week is a key part of supporting your internal clock, as is daily moderate exercise, daily sunlight exposure and a regular evening relaxation routine.

-Caffeine, alcohol and nicotine can all affect sleep in different ways, and are best avoided the hours before bedtime.
+Caffeine and other stimulants can all affect sleep in different ways, and are best avoided the hours before bedtime.
 Keeping bedtime snacks light and avoiding spicy foods or those that cause indigestion is also recommended.

 Talk or Write It Out